Koushith/NeoFI/README.md

 ### NeoFi Frontend -WIP

-This project is a UI implementation based on the given design using HTML, CSS, and JavaScript.
+This project is a UI implementation based on the given design using ReactJS.
 It includes a first page with a real-time token value display and a second page with a token selector, real-time price display, and INR investment amount estimator.

 ### Live Application-